Zeroska/Jobs-Notes/2022/Jul/Jul_04_2022/README.md

 ### Findings

-It is AWS Security Finding Format - ASFF which is format that AWS use to exchange information between Security Hub and other service
+It is AWS Security Finding Format - ASFF which is format that AWS use to exchange information between Security Hub and other service,

+---
+## WebShell Incident Response